 Are you planning an important kick-off, product launch or training session?
 Does your audience contain many people from various locations?
 Connect different locations and spread your message through broadcasting.
 Maybe you’ve already followed a broadcast, but how do you successfully host one yourself?
 In this article we will give you 4 essential tips to host an online meeting.

 In the past few months, meetings and events have undergone major changes at a rapid pace.
 Both business occasions and events have taken a sprint into the online event world.
-Planning of online and offline meetings has changed with the 1.5 meter distance measure and additional safety regulations.
 Hybrid events, which were not that popular before, are now common practice.
 Our Meetings & Events team is happy to help you maintain the impact of live events for your (digital) visitor.